reallyfancy/make-play-code-unity-and-cake/session-2/README.md

 * We learned that we can make our own components by writing code.

+* We wrote some code for or game.
+We used functions to tell Unity when to run our code.

 ## This week’s homework

 * Read through these notes and keep them handy as you go through the following steps.